 This Chiang Mai temple tour shares nine temples in total, where nine is an auspicious number in Thailand, but also links in to the remembrance of King Bhumibol (Rama 9) who had passed in the previous month to this tour.
 So it was a pilgrimage of sorts.
 And this tour takes in some of the best Temples in Chiang Mai old city, and is easily completed in half-a-day by motorbike or tuk-tuk, or from my own experience, it can take around three and a half hours.
 From start to finish.
 So all these temples in Chiang Mai are found either in or around the old city area and it’s probably best to start inside and work out (as I have).
 Anyway, here is my short list of some of the best temples in Chiang Mai.

-Wat Phea Singh, which translates as ‘Temple of the Lion Buddha’, is named after the Phra Singh (Lion Buddha) statue which was housed inside (1367) before its head was stolen in 1922.
+Wat Phra Singh, which translates as ‘Temple of the Tiger Monk’, is named after the Phra Singh (Tiger Buddha) statue which was housed inside (1367) before its head was stolen in 1922.
 The temple is also said to be the first monastery to house the renowned Emerald Buddha, before it was moved through various temples of Thailand and modern-day Laos, to its current famed location where it is enshrined at Wat Phra Kaew at Bangkok’s Grand Palace.

 2. Wat Chedi Luang (Temple of the Big Stupa)